web-native/docs/chtml/v1/html-partials/README.md

 </head>
 ```

-An element in the main document, called the *implementation block* or the *composition area*, can define *slots*, and then, point to a template to have the template's partials each mapped to a slot.
+An element in the main document, called the *implementation block* or the *composition area*, can define `<partials-slot>`s, and then, point to a `<template>` to have the template's partials mapped to its slots.

 ```html
 <html>